imaun/website/resume/resume.md

 ## 💼 Experiences
 ### Senior Software Engineer @ GreenFlux
 (From Oct 2023 - Now)
-- Working with a team!
+- Working as a `Senior Software Engineer` on an EV-Charging platform.
-- sample
+- Developing back-end services for OCPI protocol
+- Write pipelines for Azure DevOps

 ### Senior Software Engineer @ ZinoTech
 (From Apr 2022 - Sep 2023)